-J. Mathematics

-Students may earn three credits of MAT 117 with a score of three, four or five on the Advanced Placement Statistics Exam.
-Students may earn five credits of MAT 221 with a score of three, four or five on the Advanced Placement Calculus AB Exam.
-Students may earn five credits of MAT 221 with a score of two on the Advanced Placement Calculus BC Exam.
-Students may earn ten credits of MAT 221 and 222 with a score of three, four or five on the Advanced Placement Calculus BC Exam.

-Students may earn credit for MAT 221 by passing a department exam and then completing MAT 222 with a grade of C or higher.
-To earn credit by exam, contact a mathematics instructor.
-Students may earn five credits of Math 221 with a score of four or higher on the International Baccalaureate Higher Level Mathematics examination.

-K. Music Theory

-Students may earn five credits of MUS 171 and 181 with a score of three on the Advanced Placement Music Theory Exam.
-Students may earn ten credits of MUS 171, 172, 181 and 182 with a score of four or five on the Advanced Placement Music Theory Exam.
+J. Mathematics Students may earn three credits of MAT 117 with a score of three, four or five on the Advanced Placement Statistics Examination.
+Students may earn five credits of MAT 221 with a score of three, four or five on the Advanced Placement Calculus AB Examination.
+Students may earn five credits of MAT 221 with a score of two on the Advanced Placement Calculus BC Examination.
+Students may earn ten credits of MAT 221 and 222 with a score of three, four or five on the Advanced Placement Calculus BC Examination.
+Students may earn credit for MAT 221 by passing a department examination and then completing MAT 222 with a grade of C or higher.
+To earn credit by examination, contact a Mathematics instructor.
+Students may earn five credits of MAT 221 with a score of four or higher on the International Baccalaureate Higher Level Mathematics Examination.
+K. Music Theory Students may earn five credits of MUS 171 and MUS 181 with a score of three on the Advanced Placement Music Theory Examination.
+Students may earn ten credits of MUS 171, MUS 172, MUS 181 and MUS 182 with a score of four or five on the Advanced Placement Music Theory Examination.